Written by James Augspurger

-In anticipation of the highly-discussed "Snyder Cut" of Justice League (due in March), we're excited to introduce Part I of James' new three-part series examining Zack Snyder's work, especially as it pertains to his entries in the DC Extended Universe.
-Enjoy, and stay tuned for the next installments!
+In anticipation of the highly-discussed "Snyder Cut" of Justice League (due on March 18), we're excited to introduce Part II of James' three-part series examining Zack Snyder's work, especially as it pertains to his entries in the DC Extended Universe.
+You can read the first part HERE, and stay tuned for the final essay soon!

 A fun thing to realize in the filmography of Zack Snyder is that you can see all the little themes and lessons learned with his debut work in his 2004 Dawn of the Dead splinter off into other projects of his.
 Then, in his soon-to-finally-not-be latest release of The Batman Versus The Superman: The Dawn of the Justice, they all come back together.
 Misogyny and masculinity are traits of survivors, whereas empathy and femininity get you killed.
 Diplomacy should be enacted, but it just doesn’t work.
 People no longer matter as long as our heroes accomplish their own missions.
 All of us are already dead, so make your actual death worth it.
 Zack has created a pretty grim world for his characters to live in, but it’s one that our heroes absolutely benefit from.